61131/nginx-http-est/README.md

 While [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030) describes the use of a TLS-secured HTTP session for EST operations, the use of unsecured HTTP may be useful where a device lacks bootstrap client TLS certificates.
 This mode of operations is also useful to provide visibility of EST operations for development and debugging purposes.

+### est_pop

+* **syntax:** `est_pop on|off`
+* **default:** `off`
+* **content:** `location`

+Requires client demonstrate proof-of-possession (POP) of private key.

+This directive requires that all clients demonstrate the proof-of-possession (POP) of the private key associated with a certification request and that the client was able to sign the certification request after the TLS session was established.
+This demonstration requires the client to include the tls-unique value from the TLS subsystem as described in Channel Bindings for TLS [RFC 5929](https://datatracker.ietf.org/doc/html/rfc5929) as an attribute within the CSR.

+Where enabled, this directive requires the client to include the tls-unique value as a base64 encoded string in the certification request challenge-password field.
+If this attribute is missing or mismatched with that on the server, the certificate generation request will fail.

 ### est_root_certificate

 * **syntax:** `est_root_certificate <filename>`